oberblastmeister/trashy/README.md

 - very fast, and faster than trash-cli (see [benchmarks](#benchmarks))
 - much safer than `rm -rf`
 - intuitive syntax and fine grained control
-- works on linux and windows
+- uses the system trash on both linux and windows

 ## Usage